-- 8.63 Richmond was considered to be a highly desirable postcode.
-It had a historic record of a strong market performance and was an attractive and affluent place to live.
-The most attractive locations were around the high street and on Richmond Hill.
-These command the highest values. - Prices in Richmond vary.
-Basing on the agent's responses we estimated that the average prices are £1,000 per sq. ft. with the properties south from the river achieving prices closer to £800 per sq. ft. and ones on the hill above £1,000.
-Usually capital values of the properties are around £750,000 or higher.
-Properties below £600,000 were particularly popular amongst first time buyers.
-The top end of the housing stock (£1m and above) has been less popular over the last few years and its activity is expected to decrease. - 8.65 In terms of the investors in the area, it was estimated that these accounted for c.
-30% of purchases, the majority being smaller scale buy- to- let investors.
-Agent's consultation indicated a presence of few (5-10) big overseas investors. - 8.66 Due to the limited land supply there is a small number of new build units on the market.
+- 8.69 Due to the limited land supply there is a small number of new build units on the market.
 These usually consist of conversions or refurbishments and sell in a short period of time.
-Some of the responses indicated that significant proportion of the buyers is after old Victorian or Georgian houses due to its unique character. - 8.67 It is expected that the impact of the proposed changes to Stamp Duty will not have a substantial effect on the market.
+Some of the responses indicated that significant proportion of the buyers is after old Victorian or Georgian houses due to its unique character. - 8.70 It is expected that the impact of the proposed changes to Stamp Duty will not have a substantial effect on the market.
 Once again, lots of respondents linked Stamp Duty changes to the surge of market activity over the past few months.
 A further slowdown at the top end market is expected as the transaction costs will be a discouraging factor for many of the buyers (including investors).
 Given low rental yields and a large proportion of buy- to- let investors paying for property by cash, tax relief changes will not have a significant impact on the local market.